-The code of conduct on lobbying regulates the Group's lobbying activity by adopting commitments to make ENGIE known while taking into account the general interest.
-This code is applicable to all lobbyists acting on behalf of the Group, whether they are employees or representatives of the Group.
+The code of conduct on lobbying provides a framework for the Group's lobbying activities by adopting commitments that allow ENGIE to be known while remaining mindful of the general interest.
+This code applies to all lobbyists acting on behalf of the Group, whether they are employees or representatives of the Group.
 This code meets the Group's commitments in terms of transparency, integrity and reliability.

-ENGIE condemns all forms of influence peddling and corruption.
-It refuses to partake in any financing of political activity, including in countries where this is authorised and regulated by the law.
+ENGIE rejects influence peddling and corruption in all their forms.
+It prohibits any financing of political activities, including in countries where such financing is authorized and regulated by law.

-In line with its commitment not to take part in financing of political activities, the Group did not provide any such financing in 2019.
+In accordance with its commitment not to participate in the financing of political activities, the Group did not participate in any financing of this nature in 2021.

-ENGIE North America Inc., a subsidiary in the North America BU, authorized a Political Action Committee (PAC) whereby employees in the US can contribute individually and on their own behalf to political parties or political actions, which is then used to support political candidates and parties.
-The companies of the ENGIE Group make no financial contribution to these funds and have no influence on the way these funds are allocated.
+ENGIE North America Inc, a subsidiary of the North America region, has authorised a political action committee ("PAC") through which employees in the United States can contribute individually and in their own name to political parties or actions, which is then used to support candidates and political parties.
+ENGIE Group companies do not make any financial contributions to these funds and have no influence on how these funds are allocated.

 Access the Code of conduct on lobbying